-The engagement team is led by Kevin Suter, who has significant experience on Local Authorities and their audits.
-Kevin Suter is supported by Tony Poynton who is responsible for the day-to-day direction of audit work and Mary Springer who is the key point of contact for the finance team.
+- Debbie takes over from Kevin Suter as the Engagement Lead.
+Debbie has have significant public sector audit experience, with a portfolio of Local Authorities and Local Government Pension Funds and is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA). - > Debbie is supported by Tony Poynton, Audit Manager, who is responsible for the day-to-day direction of audit work and Mary Springer, Lead Senior, who is the key point of contact for the finance team.
+Both were in the same role last year.